Jerry-Sharma21/Movie_Browser/README.md

 ## Overview

-This project is a responsive, mobile-first movie search application built using React, Tailwind CSS, and Lucide icons.
+This project is a responsive, mobile-first movie search application built using React, Typescript, Tailwind CSS, and Lucide icons.
 It utilizes a public movie API i.e. TMDB API to fetch and display movie data on the homepage.
 The application includes features like search, infinite scrolling, advanced filtering, dark mode, a "My List" page, detailed view modals, and trending movies.

 ## Installation